Data-Alchemy/AnalysisServices/README.md

 Notes:

 1-  The main main method for getting data out of TOM is the microsoft .net SDK.
-This code can be augement by adding more classes as seen on the documentation for [Microsoft.AnalysisServices.Tabular](https://docs.microsoft.com/en-us/dotnet/api/microsoft.analysisservices.tabular.column?view=analysisservices-dotnet)
+This code can be augmented by adding more classes as seen on the documentation for [Microsoft.AnalysisServices.Tabular](https://docs.microsoft.com/en-us/dotnet/api/microsoft.analysisservices.tabular.column?view=analysisservices-dotnet)

 2-  I will be cleaning up the code to use classes eventuall to make it cleaner but for now everything has been tested